noverd/ScratchPlus/README.md

 print(user.get_following(all=False, limit=20, offset=0)) # Print a list of users that user has followed.
-The all flag is needed if you want to get all user subscriptions. print(user.get_message_count()) # Prints the number of messages in the user's scratch print(user.get_comments(page=1)) # Print all comments from a page on the user's profile
+The all flag is needed if you want to get all user subscriptions. print(user.get_message_count()) # Prints the number of messages in the user's scratch print(user.get_comments(page=1)) # Print all comments from a page on the user's profile user.post_comment(content, parent_id="", commentee_id="") # Post a comment on user's profile.
+In the parent_id parameter, the id of the comment under which you want to leave a new one. user.toggle_commenting() # Turns on/off commenting on the user profile, only works on the profile of the account you are logged into user.follow() # Follow user user.unfollow() # Unfollow ser user.report(field) # Sends a report to user.
+Field - field for selecting the reason for the report (Username/Icon/About Me/What I'm Working On)
 ```

 ## Thanks